Sawrz/docker-configs/cryptpad/README.md

     vim .env
     ```

 1. Check [here](https://hub.docker.com/r/promasu/cryptpad/tags) if there is a new version available.
-If there is a
+If that's the
-   new version available, change the `VERSION` variable to that version.
+   case, change the `VERSION` variable to that version.

 1. Change `ROOT_DIR`s value to the path of your main directory.